-If you just want to see the Northern Lights and don’t really bother about anything else in Iceland, visit Iceland during the darkest winter months (December and January).
+If you just want to see the Northern Lights and don’t really bother to see anything else in Iceland, visit Iceland during the darkest winter months (December and January).
 It might be a good option to rent a camper Van instead of bringing a tent.
 This will protect you as much as possible from the harsh weather circumstances.

 If you want to have a bit of both, visit Iceland in April, September or October.
 The further away from summer, the more coldness you can expect.
-But these months give you quite some daylight for exploration and also quite some dark hours to look out for the Northern Lights.
+But these months give you quite some daylight for exploration and also some dark hours to look out for the Northern Lights.

-Where am I allowed to camp?
+Where are you allowed to camp?

 Camping used to be allowed anywhere in Iceland.
-Just pitch your tent, spent the night and continue your trip the next day.
+Just pitch your tent, spend the night and continue your trip the next day.
 But rules have changed as of June 2016 (actually, it was November 2015, but these rules weren’t clear enough).